Construction Management Essentials Every Engineer Should Know

 4. Construction Execution

-• Mobilize teams and equipment to the site.
+• Deploy construction teams and machinery to the site efficiently

 5. Commissioning and Handover